fruendlab/esdt/README.md

 the fraction of correct responses and then the number of responses collected.

-While we connect data, it is often useful to have a quick and dirty way to assess how the fitted function looks in order to decide were we need more samples.
+While we collect data, it is often useful to have a quick and dirty way to assess how the fitted function looks in order to decide were we need more samples.
 We implemented a jackknife procedure to get "quick-and-dirty" standard errors: